artie-shevchenko/my-turn-pr-review/README.md

     2. Enable the `Developer mode`
     3. Click on `Load unpacked`
     4. Choose the `dist` directory
 5. You are good to go!
-You can also pin the extension to the toolbar for easy access.

 ### Project structure